How business rates are calculated

 Business Rates explanatory notes

 Non-Domestic Rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1 April 2013, authorities keep a proportion of the business rates paid locally.
 The money, together with revenue from council taxpayers, locally generated income and grants from central government, is used to pay for the services provided by local authorities in your area.
-Further information about the business rates system, may be obtained at Introduction to business rates.
+Further information about the business rates system, may be obtained at Introduction to business rates and at Business Rates.

 Business Rate Supplements

 The business rate supplement applicable in London is being levied by the Greater London Authority in relation to the Crossrail project.
-The rateable value threshold in 2020 to 21 for the Crossrail BRS is £70,000.
+The rateable value threshold in 2022-23 for the Crossrail BRS is £70,000.
 Further information may be found in the Crossrail BRS final prospectus.